sheldonhull/sheldonhull.hugo/content/notes/development/ai/chat.md

 {{< admonition type="example" title="Help Me With Using Goldmark For Markdown Parsing" open=false >}}

 This failed repeatedly.
-The code examples were promising but made up quite a few methods and approaches that were non-existent in the actual code base and had no code examples matching in the repo.
+The code examples were promising but invoked quite a few methods and approaches that were non-existent in the actual code base and had no corresponding code examples in the repo.
-Goldmark doesn't have a lot of use examples compared to many projects, so I think the quality of the suggestions degraded with a broader question.
+Goldmark doesn't have as many use examples compared to many projects, so I think the quality of the suggestions degraded with a broader question.

-It _looked_ great, but with improper method signatures it really suffered.
+It _looked_ great, but with incorrect method signatures, it really suffered.

 ![example image](/images/notes/ray-so-export-developement-ai-chat-goldmark.png "Goldmark Fail")

-I think for this to succeed I'm going to have to it focus on a specific code block and not a function in it's entirety.
+I think for this to succeed I'm going to have it focus on a specific code block and not a function in its entirety.

 {{< /admonition >}}